derekfountain/z88dk-data-in-lower-ram/sdcc/README.md

 The new section "CONTENDED" is defined in an assembly language file called sections.asm.
 As far as I'm aware, sdcc can't create a new section from C code, so you need the assembly language file.
-You can see from the lis file it just does this:
+You can see from the _sections.asm.lis_ file it just does this:

 ```
     41                          SECTION CONTENDED